 ESXI Home Server Build – Parts, Performance & Energy Efficiency

-Case – Fractal Design Node 804 is an amazing case, plenty of room for all of your drives and very well built.
+Case – Fractal Design Node 804 is an amazing case, with plenty of room for all of your drives, and very well built.
 You can fit up to 10 – 3.5″ drives and still have room for all of the cable management.
-The compartmentalized design of this case is genius which separates the CPU/Motherboard and drive sections.
+The compartmentalized design of this case is genius which separates the CPU/Motherboard and drives sections.

 Power Supply – I went with a Seasonic power supply due to their quality reputation and I wanted something modular for my case, taking this route helped tremendously with cable management.

-Motherboard – Supermicro X10SL7-F is a pretty well built board, it does include some of the nicer things server motherboards come with such as IPMI.
+Motherboard – Supermicro X10SL7-F is a pretty well-built board, it does include some of the nicer things server motherboards come with such as IPMI.
 It includes a built-in LSI RAID controller and a built-in USB 3.0 header on the motherboard.
-The built-in USB 3.0 header is perfect for ESXI/FreeNas installations.
+The built-in USB 3.0 header is perfect for ESXI/TrueNAS installations.